rukmanigopalan/adlsgen1togen2migrationsamples/README.md

    // Run below code to enable running PS files
       Set-ExecutionPolicy Unrestricted

-   // Check for the below modules in PS .
-If not existing,Install one by one :
+   // Check for the below modules in PowerShell .
+If not existing, install one by one:
       Install-Module Az.Accounts -AllowClobber -Force
       Install-Module Az.DataFactory -AllowClobber -Force
       Install-Module Az.KeyVault -AllowClobber -Force